databricks/spark-knowledgebase/troubleshooting/how_many_partitions_does_an_rdd_have.md

 res0: Int = 30
 ```

-In the python API, there is a method for explicitly listing the number of partitions (copied from a pyspark shell using IPYTHON):
+In the python API, there is a method for explicitly listing the number of partitions:

 ```python
 In [1]: someRDD = sc.parallelize(range(101),30)